felixrieseberg/slack-archive/README.md

 ### 1) Make a custom app

+Head over to https://api.slack.com/apps and `Create New App`.
+Select `From scratch`.
+Give it a name and choose the workspace you'd like to export.

+Then, from the `Features` menu on the left, select `OAuth & Permission`.

 As a redirect URL, enter something random that doesn't actually exist.
 For instace:

 ```
 https://notarealurl.com/
 ```

+Then, add the following `Scopes`:

+ * channels:history
+ * channels:read
+ * files:read
+ * groups:history
+ * remote_files:read

-Make a note of your app's `client id` and `client secret`.
+Finally, head back to `Basic Information` and make a note of your app's `client id` and `client secret`.
 We'll need both later.

 ### 2) Authorize